skadanka/recipes-fullstack-project/README.md

 Register and Login working,

 ## Started
-Cookie get and add to user session, how to store and recgonize current user that Saving Recipe\Favorites\Recentaly watched.
+<del>Cookie get and add to user session, how to store and recgonize current user that
+Saving Recipe\Favorites\Recentaly watched.</del>

+### Database supported use-cases
+1)  As User, I want to like recipes, so that i can access them easily.
+2)  As User, I want my clicked recipes kept history, so that i can return to to continue the recipe quickly.
+3)  As User, I want to search recipes with free text and categories, so that i can make my prefered recipe type.
+4)

+### Database
+recipesdb - info user-root, password-local user password
-### Tables
+#### Tables
 - users
-- session
-- favorite
 - recipes
+- searchhistory
+- watchedrecipes
+- favoritesrecipes